crashka/cm/notes/DESIGN_NOTES.rst

 * authoritative musiclib/ref data (e.g. from archivmusic)
 * track **all** data fixups (whether manual or programmatic) so that they are re-applyable!!!
 * **music module integrity**
+* fork/port to python3 (rename to cmir)--should do as soon as tests are in place!!!
 * make logging (and printing for CLI commands) consistent
 * write valid, missing, invalid to state structure
 * fetch missing playlists